Axisymmetric Analysis

 The Axisymmetric option allows you to analyze a 3-dimensional excavation which is rotationally symmetric about an axis.
 The input is 2-dimensional, but because of the rotational symmetry, you are in fact analyzing a symmetric 3-dimensional problem.

-A typical use of the Axisymmetric modeling option is to analyze the stress state around the end of a circular tunnel.
+A typical use of the Axisymmetric modeling option is to analyze the stress state around a circular shaft.
 See the RS2 Tutorials section for a tutorial on Axisymmetric modeling.

 Some simple Axisymmetric models are shown below.
 Only an External boundary is required, the shape of the External boundary implicitly defines the excavation.